aleMessoMale/certified-kubernetes-administrator-course/docs/02-Core-Concepts/21-Services-ClusterIP.md

 In this section we will take a look at **`services - ClusterIP`** in kubernetes

 ## ClusterIP
 - In this case the service creates a **`Virtual IP`** inside the cluster to enable communication between different services such as a set of frontend servers to a set of backend servers.

+Questo è logicamente necessario, perché continuamente i Pod son creati e distrutti nel Cluster, ma devono sempre esser raggiungibili tramite il Service

     ![srvc1](../../images/srvc1.PNG)